 - I’d picked almost a quarter bushel of tomatoes on Thursday and was waiting for them to fully ripen.
 They were ripe by Saturday, so I canned 10 pints.

 - Gathered 8 big sprigs of Sweet Woodruff to share with a friend at work who wants to learn how to make May Wine.
-If you want to learn how to make it too, here’s a quite pleasant article from one of my favorite food bloggers.
+If you want to learn how to make it too, here’s a pleasant article from one of my favorite food bloggers.

 - Cleaned up the carrot tops, discarding the long hard stem and just keeping the feathery green bits.
 Scissors make this easy.
 Now they are in a basket to dry, and then I will crunch them up and store in a glass spice jar.
 They make a fun substitute for parsley.